Despite a wet summer a Donegal town has had to introduce water rationing.

 Ballyshannon's water difficulties became a crisis when the wall of a pig farm collapsed and pig slurry seeped into a nearby river.
 The water supply was badly polluted and an emergency was declared.
 The angry townspeople were promised measures to resolve this, but in September 1985, water rationing was re-introduced.

-Tommie Gorman visits the County Donegal town for this RTÉ News report.
-Herman McNellis tells him there have been a lot of complaints over the summer about the quality of the water that is being supplied.
-When you pour it into a bath, you can see the poor quality of the water.
+Herman McNellis tells RTÉ News there have been a lot of complaints over the summer about the quality of the water that is being supplied.
+When you fill a bath, you can see the poor quality of the water.
 The introduction of rationing was a disappointment to the people of Ballyshannon, who had been very co-operative and thought the supply problems were over.